affffffffffffffffffffff/CS1-arduino-projects/README.md

 Digital input with two buttons, again.
 One button simultaneously turns the LED on and speaker off, and one button simultaneously turns the LED off and speaker on.
 ### jan31a
 Playing a passive buzzer.
 The melody is terrible, but it sets up the infrastructure code.
+### feb01a
+Using the infrastructure code from `sketch_jan31a.ino` and the composition from `testingSongNotes.cpp`, the melody of “我和我的祖国” ("My People, My Country") is played, syncing each note played with a pair of LED lights lighting up.